LGBTQ Rights Are in Serious Peril—as Senate Marriage Equality Mess Reveals

 “The right side of history” is often invoked as a natural endpoint that means LGBTQ equality will ultimately be assured, whatever hideous bill is under discussion in whatever news cycle.
 It’s a misty, feel-good illusion, based on people kind of doing the right thing, and kind of voting the right way, and everyone kind of coming to an understanding that justice and equality are good things.
 Kind of.
 Eventually.

 But “the right side of history” has never been a natural progression point for LGBTQ rights.
-Yes, there has been progress, but for all the many steps forward, there have been many steps back—and in recent years the steps back have been immense, and they have been bolstered by feverishly generated anti-LGBTQ bigotry online.
+Yes, there has been progress, but for all the many steps forward, there have been many steps back—and in recent years the steps back have been immense, and they have been bolstered by a gale of ugly anti-LGBTQ bigotry online.

-Activists and voters need to stop crowing about sympathetic public surveys.
-Republican politicians, and bigots generating clicks, don’t give a damn about them.
+Activists and politicians need to stop crowing about sympathetic public surveys.
+Republican politicians, and bigots generating clicks and hate, don’t give a damn about them.
 Everyone needs to stop saying, “We are on the right side of history.”
-It means nothing, until you galvanize a far greater critical mass of public support to actively campaign and vote for America to get there.
+It sounds smug and self-complacent and means nothing, until you galvanize a far greater critical mass of public support to actively campaign and vote for America to get there.

 Until then, all the hoping and wishing that politicians and voters will do the right thing and that we’ll almost by happy coincidence end up on “the right side of history” will count for nothing.
 The mess over marriage equality in the Senate isn’t an administrative blip.
 It isn’t a great tactical maneuver.
-The fact that it is up for debate, the fact that it’s in such a mess, is a stubbornly persistent and sad symbol of where LGBTQ rights have reached in this country.
-Only intense campaigning and public engagement will resolve it, and finally put us on a surer, more purposeful footing to “the right side of history.”
+The fact that it is up for debate, the fact that we are debating it and worrying it seven years after we thought it was won, is a stubbornly persistent and sad symbol of where LGBTQ rights have reached in this country.
+Only intense campaigning and public engagement will resolve this, and, if successful, finally put us on a surer, more purposeful footing to “the right side of history.”